Adstrat/myFlix80s/README.md

 # myFlix80s Web App
 An application which displays movies from the 1980s.
+Users can find information about directors, genres, actors, and the release date. for each movie.
 # MERN Stack Used
 <ul>
 <li> MongoDB</li>